Quantum Supercritical Regime with Universal Magnetocaloric Scaling in Ising Magnets

-\textbf{Universal quantum supercritical cooling.} In Fig.~\ref{fig2}\textbf{a}, we simulate the isentropic lines and find the lowest temperatures are reached within the QSR, specifically at $h=0$.
-It demonstrates a significantly enhanced MCE, where even a small field $h$ can induce a dramatic temperature variation.
-To characterize the cooling effect driven by the symmetry-breaking field $h$, we present the magnetic Gr\"uneisen ratio $\Gamma_h$, for each fixed temperature $T$ in Fig.~\ref{fig2}\textbf{c}.
+\textbf{Universal quantum supercritical cooling.} In Fig.~\ref{fig1}\textbf{d}, we have shown a schematic illustration of the pronounced quantum supercritical cooling, where low temperatures are achieved in the QSR.
+In Fig.~\ref{fig2}\textbf{a}, we show the simulated isentropic lines near the Ising QCP and reveal a significantly enhanced MCE, where even a small symmetry-breaking field $h$ can induce a dramatic temperature variation.
+To characterize the quantum supercritical cooling effect, we present the magnetic Gr\"uneisen ratio $\Gamma_h$ for each fixed temperature $T$ in Fig.~\ref{fig2}\textbf{c}.
 In the $h$-$T$ plane, $\Gamma_h$ exhibits a peak-dip structure with a sign change as the field $h$ crosses above the QCP.
-In the inset, the peak locations are found satisfying $T_{\text{cr}} \propto h_{\text{cr}}^{{z\nu}/\Delta}$, which naturally render the QSR crossover lines in Fig.~\ref{fig2}\textbf{a}.
+In the inset, the peak locations follow the quantum supercritical scaling law and represent the QSR crossover lines in Fig.~\ref{fig2}\textbf{a}.

 When comparing universal MCEs in the QSR and QCR~\cite{zhu2003}, there are notable differences and similarities.
-As shown in Fig.~\ref{fig2}\textbf{e}, the peak values $\Gamma_h(h_{\rm cr}, T_{\rm cr})$ are orders of magnitude greater than those of $\Gamma_g$ in the QCR (see methods) at low temperatures.
-This can be explained with the distinct scaling laws demonstrated in the inset, where we can identify both the quantum supercritical scaling $\Gamma_h \propto T^{-\Delta/{z\nu}}$ {(i.e., $\propto T^{-15/8}$)} and critical scaling $\Gamma_g \propto T^{-1/{z\nu}}$ (i.e., $\propto T^{-1}$) ~\cite{zhu2003,Markus2005,Zhitomirsky2004}.
-As $\Delta>1$ for typical universality classes (see Tab.~\ref{Tab:Exponents} in methods), the quantum supercritical scaling characterizes a more pronounced MCE.
-Beyond the results for the 1D Ising chain in Fig.~\ref{fig2}, such quantum supercritical cooling with universal scaling also emerges in the 2D quantum Ising system (see Supplementary Figure 4).
+As shown in Fig.~\ref{fig2}\textbf{e}, the peak values $\Gamma_h(h_{\rm cr}, T)$ are orders of magnitude larger than those of $\Gamma_g$ in the QCR at low temperatures.
+This can be explained with the distinct scaling laws demonstrated in the inset, where we can identify both the quantum supercritical scaling $\Gamma_h \propto T^{-\Delta/{z\nu}}$ {(i.e., $\propto T^{-15/8}$)} and critical scaling $\Gamma_g \propto T^{-1/{z\nu}}$ (i.e., $\propto T^{-1}$)~\cite{zhu2003, Markus2005, Zhitomirsky2004}, as confirmed by scaling analysis (see Methods).
+As $\Delta>1$ for Ising universality classes (and other conventional cases, see Tab.~\ref{Tab:Exponents}), the quantum supercritical scaling characterizes a more pronounced MCE.
+Beyond 1D chain, we also find very prominent QSR cooling in 2D Ising model (see Supplementary Note 2).